In this post, we focus on CARES Act implications & strategy for tax-favored self-directed retirement accounts

 , Self-Directed IRAs (SDIRA)

 The CARES Act, short for Coronavirus Aid, Relief, and Economic Security Act, is a massive $2,000,000,000,000+ tax and spending package signed by President Trump on March 27, 2020.
 The CARES Act includes many forms of financial relief for businesses and individuals.
 Continue reading “CARES Act for Self-Directed Financial Investors: QRP, SDIRA, & Solo 401k”

-eQRP® (a term trademarked by Total Control Financial, LLC) and QRP have generated excitement and interest within the self-directed investor community – from crypto-enthusiasts and gold & silver precious metals investors to real estate syndicators.
+eQRP® – a marketing term registered to Total Control Financial, LLC – and QRP have generated excitement and interest within the self-directed investor community.
+From crypto-enthusiasts, gold & silver precious metals investors, and tax lien & deed buyers to real estate syndicators, QRP as an alternative to SDIRA and Solo 401k, is creating incredible buzz.
 But, there appears to be extensive misunderstanding of QRPs

-, so we’re here to set the record straight for you and all investors that want total financial control without IRS trouble.
+, so we’re setting the record straight for investors that want total financial control and IRS compliance.

 contributions to a Checkbook-Control Qualified Retirement Plan – a Checkbook QRP – have multiple tax benefits: (1)